Erectile Dysfunction Treatment

 PDE-5 inhibitors relax smooth muscles in the penis, which increases blood flow to the area, helping the penis become erect during sexual activity.
 About 80% of men who take PDE-5 inhibitors have firmer and longer-lasting erections.
 However, if your erection lasts more than four hours, seek emergency medical help.

 Side effects of PDE-5 inhibitors are usually mild but may include headache, stuffy nose, flushing, muscle aches, and rarely, a temporary blue-green shading of your vision.
+(The Federal Aviation Administration cautions pilots to avoid these drugs while flying because of the potential for misreading signals due to the alteration of vision.)

 You should not take PDE-5 inhibitors if you take nitrate drugs, such as nitroglycerin tablets for heart disease.
 Doing so can cause a dangerous drop in blood pressure.
 Men taking alpha-blockers for prostate problems or blood pressure should also be cautioned.
 Always make sure your doctor knows about all the medications you are taking, including over-the-counter drugs, herbs, and supplements.